adrelanos/tor-ctrl/man/tor-ctrl.8.md

 # DESCRIPTION

+**tor-ctrl** is a commandline tool for executing commands on tor's controller.

+The following configuration lines must be inserted to your torrc and tor reloaded to apply the changes.

-**tor-ctrl** is a commandline tool for executing commands on a tor server via the controlport.
-In order to get this to work, add define the socket that will control the tor process, can be a tcp socket *ControlPort 9051* or a unix domain socket *ControlSocket /path/to/socket*.
-To secure the controller, you must setup and authentication method, which can be a cookie
+In order to get this to work, define the socket that will control the tor process, can be a tcp socket *ControlPort 9051* or a unix domain socket *ControlSocket /path/to/socket*.

-*CookieAuthentication 1* or if you want a fixed password, hash a password with *echo "HashedControlPassword $(tor --hash-password yourpassword)"* and use the same output given.
-These configuration lines must be inserted to your torrc and tor reloaded after making changes.
+To secure the controller, you must setup and authentication method, which can be a cookie *CookieAuthentication 1* or if you want a fixed password, hash a password with *echo "HashedControlPassword $(tor --hash-password yourpassword)"* and use the same output given.

-The script will try to detect a valid control socket even if you don't especify it on the command line.

 # OPTIONS

 [**-c**|**--**] [*command*]
 : command to execute.
 If the command option is *-c*, you must "quote" your command.
 If the command option is *--*, option parsing will stop, meaning that any option specified after it won't be parsed, the benefit is that it becomes uncessary to quote your command.
+To use different commands together, you must make shell escape to a new line with *\\\\n*.

 **-s** [*socket*]
 : Tor's control socket.
 Accept *tcp socket* in the format [*addr:*]*port* (examples: 9051, 127.0.0.1:9051).
 Accept *unix domain socket* in the following format [*unix:*]*path* (examples: /run/tor/control, unix:/run/tor/control).
 (Default: 9051).